Close

 All transactions with related parties are placed before the Audit Committee for its approval.
 An omnibus approval from Audit Committee is obtained for the related party transactions which are repetitive in nature.

 All related party transactions, entered into during the financial year under review, were on an arm's length basis and were in the ordinary course of business.
 Your Company has not entered into any transactions with related parties which could be considered material in terms of Section 188 of the Act.
-Accordingly, the disclosure of related party transactions as required under Section 134(3)(Rs) of the Act, in Form AOC 2, is not applicable.
+Accordingly, the disclosure of related party transactions as required under Section 134(3)(h) of the Act, in Form AOC 2, is not applicable.

 The Policy on Related Party Transactions is available on the Company's website and can be assessed using the link https://www.adanitransmission.com/ investors/corporate-governance.